 That way someone who lives in Montreal/Quebec can show you the ropes.

 The streets I liked best in Montreal were St Laurent and St Denis lots of cool cafes, bars and vintage shops or boutiques.

 Make sure you go to Juliette en chocolate

 Best hot chocolate I ever had.

-Hope this helps :) over 6 years agoAnswered by Roxy via Travellr.com
+Hope this helps :) almost 7 years agoAnswered by Roxy via Travellr.com

 I just stayed at the Jail hostel in Ottawa which was a cool experience - definitely recommend it.
 Also heard of an aerial park in Gatineau (short drive from Ottawa) where you do this cool adventure course in trees, zip-lining etc. I didn't end up going to it but will on my way back there in mid-Sept.
 The website is campfortune.com